anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

-When an RDAP extension defines query parameters to be used with a URL path that is not defined by that RDAP extension, those query parameter names SHOULD be constructed in the same manner as URL path segments (that is, extension identifier + '_' + parameter name).
+When an RDAP extension defines query parameters to be used with a URL path that is not defined by that RDAP extension, those query parameter names MUST be constructed in the same manner as URL path segments (that is, extension identifier + '_' + parameter name).
 (See (#identifier_omission) regarding when an extension identifier may be omitted and #(bare_extension) regarding bare extensions.)

-Notwithstanding the above, both [@!RFC8982] and [@!RFC8977] define unprefixed query parameters for general use, which means that there is the potential for collision with query parameters defined in new extensions.
-Extension authors should take the existence of these query parameters into account when defining new extensions.

-A> issue #51 and PR comments from tomhrr

 See (#redirects_author) and (#referrals) for other guidance on the use of query parameters, and see (#security_considerations) and